Overview

-The PhD Program in Health and Biomedical Data Science trains the next generation of data science leaders for applications in public health and medicine.
+The PhD Program in Health Data Science trains the next generation of data science leaders for applications in public health and medicine.
 The program advances future leaders in health and biomedical data science by: (i) providing rigorous training in the fundamentals of health and biomedical data science, (ii) fostering innovative thinking for the design, conduct, analysis, and reporting of public health research studies, and (iii) providing practical training through real-world research opportunities at research centers and institutes directed by departmental faculty such as the Biostatistics Center (BSC), the Computational Biology Institute (CBI), and the Biostatistics and Epidemiology Consulting Service (BECS).

 The program takes advantage of the rich biostatistical and bioinformatics resources at GW and in the Nation’s Capital.
 Faculty in the Department of Biostatistics and Bioinformatics are engaged in a diverse research portfolio that includes areas such as diabetes, infectious diseases, mental health, maternal-fetal medicine, cardiovascular disease, emergency medicine, and oncology.
-Methodological interests of the faculty include the design and analyses of clinical trials including group-sequential and adaptive design, SMART trials, pragmatic trials, multiple testing, and benefit:risk evaluation; machine learning; meta-analyses; missing data; randomization tests, longitudinal data; the use of real-world data including electronic medical records; and research in biostatistics education methodologies.
+Methodological interests of the faculty include the design and analyses of clinical trials including group-sequential and adaptive design, SMART trials, pragmatic trials, multiple testing, and benefit: risk evaluation; machine learning; meta-analyses; missing data; randomization tests, longitudinal data; the use of real-world data including electronic medical records; and research in biostatistics education methodologies.
 The Washington DC area is a hub for biostatisticians and bioinformaticians in government and industry, providing a rich source of adjunct faculty with relevant experience.
 Specifically, the National Institutes of Health (NIH) and the Food and Drug Administration (FDA) have considerable human resources in these disciplines, many with world-class reputations.
 Several leading biostatisticians from the NIH are currently serving on doctoral committees and teach courses in the Milken Institute School of Public Health (GWSPH).

 The program features a modernized applied curriculum, unique in its emphasis on cutting-edge data science techniques while retaining the rigor of traditional Biostatistics and Bioinformatics programs.
 The program prepares students to be independent researchers and effective collaborators in interdisciplinary studies.